CaptainCrouton89/AlariaWiki/World Timeline.md

 The next fifteen thousand years were marked by Craggus’ kingship among the [daemons](Daemons) of [Celesté](Celesté).
 Although society returned to its [state](States) of frequent war and conflict, and others joined Craggus in [Celesté](Celesté), Craggus remained king of all, and Alaria remained relatively stable.
 Technology climbed back to an industrial level, as people relearned how to harness the power of aetherium.
 Fortunate period during which the killing moon remained dormant for the duration.

-### The Lost Ages: 30,000–7,210 years ago
+### The Lost Ages: 30,000–10,209 years ago

-The lost ages was a period of time marked by hardship and despair, beginning with the laughing plague, and continuing until only around 7,000 years ago.
+Less is known about the Lost Ages, as the time was marked by years of hardship and despair.
+Craggus' reign came to an end with the start of the laughing plague, which destroyed much of the progress made up to this point.

-#### The Laughing Plague: 30,000–28,800 years ago
+#### The Laughing Plague: 30,000–28,800 BSD

 Craggus’ reign was brought to an end with the arrival of the laughing plague.
 The laughing plague was a brutal disease from the plane of Glyssen.
-How it got to [Alaria](Alaria) remains unknown, but it slowly drove all those exposed to it into a fevering, maniacal madness that incited them to horrible acts of violence, all in a [state](States) of continual laughter.
-It spread through prolonged exposure to the sound of the laughter, and brought nearly all of [Alaria](Alaria) to a [state](States) of bloodthirsty insanity.
+How it got to [Alaria](Alaria) remains unknown, but it slowly drove all those exposed to it into a fevering, maniacal madness that incited them to horrible acts of violence, all while unconrollably laughing.
+It spread through prolonged exposure to the sound of the laughter, and brought nearly all of [Alaria](Alaria) to bloodthirsty insanity.
 A fight for the survival of life on [Alaria](Alaria) began, with creatures forced to turn on their own kin who had been infected.
 For 1,200 years, the Alarian population dwindled as people went into isolation and trade and progress stopped.

 The disease ran its course, and left the civilizations of [Alaria](Alaria) in shambles.
 Entire cities lay barren—their citizens all dead, at each others’ hands.
 Only those deep underground or completely isolated survived unaffected.
 Most written history was lost at this time, and technology once again regressed to a primitive [state](States).